theo overgaauw

 2003 Kunstrai met Galerie de Lange, Amsterdam, the Netherlands

-My artistic practice is one of constant evolution and experimentation, shifting between ideas and techniques as I seek to keep the process fresh and challenging.
-Beginning with figurative art during my early days at the academy, I embarked on a transformative trajectory that includes periods of abstraction and a return to figurative painting.
-These shifts occur deliberately and gradually, rekindling the artistic challenge and infusing fresh vitality into my creations.
+Starting with figurative art during my early days at the academy, I embarked on a transformative journey that includes periods of abstraction and a return to figurative painting.
+These shifts usually occur intentionally and gradually, revitalising the artistic challenge.

-Personal life experiences, including profound moments like the loss of a loved one or a transition from a vibrant urban environment to a tranquil countryside, have been instrumental in shaping these transformative shifts.
+Personal life experiences, such as the loss of a loved one or a transition from a vibrant urban environment to a peaceful countryside, have played an important role in shaping these transformative shifts.

 Could you tell us more about your background and how you began creating art?